who was the old woman of beare?

 I love how her bony thin arms once clasped kings, and how pleasant this was to her.
 Not a singular king, mind you, but plural.
 Many.
 Clearly not a chaste Queen and demure Christian woman.
 Was she a courtesan, a prostitute, or simply a noblewoman who was free to take lovers as she pleased?

 She fixates on her association with kings.
 She drank mead and wine with them.
-In other words, she carroused with them at a time when women were expected to be demure, chaste, and did not take part in male feasting rituals.
+In other words, she caroused with them at a time when women were expected to be demure, chaste, and did not take part in male feasting rituals.
 In Celtic times, only those of highest elite status drank wine.
-One only has to look at the Celtic burials of Vix and Hochdorf to appreciate the importance of wine and mead drinking as evidenced by the spectacular huge vessels used for wine mixing, and the array of high quality vessels and tools required for its consumption. that she took part in such events indicates her power and status.
+One only has to look at the Celtic burials of Vix and Hochdorf to appreciate the importance of wine and mead drinking as evidenced by the spectacular huge vessels used for wine mixing, and the array of high quality vessels and tools required for its consumption.
+That she took part in such events indicates her power and status.

 Clearly, she was desired by kings, and she makes no secret of her beauty, or of her sexual liaisons.
 But is beauty enough to explain why all these kings wanted her?
 I suspect not.
 Beautiful girls were as ten a penny then as now, I’m sure.
 There has to be more.
 Annoyingly, the secret is not revealed in the poem.